-RE: I don't know February maybe...
-A bunch of stuff Colorful Painting, Video, Sculpture Maybe it is about death and the future and the past I thought it was about optimism vs. the great dark abyss The idea of heaven or the notion of nothing and darkness.
+I don't know

+February maybe...

+A bunch of stuff

+Colorful

+Painting, Video, Sculpture

+Maybe it is about death and the future

+and the past

+I thought it was about optimism vs. the

+great dark abyss

+The idea of heaven or the notion of

+nothing and darkness.

-T2IMIT90 or: Gio's Dream of an Art Show Transformed Into a White Flame" took place in Valand Academy's student-run gallery Rotor2 between 9 and 11 November, 2012, approximately a year after the chat conversation with Giorgi occurred, a conversation that was featured as a wall text at the entrance of the gallery.
-At the closing of the show an advertised happening took place in which the gallery was cleaned out, thrown over the balcony and transformed into a white flame, interpreted into action from the short description given by Giorgi of his dream.
+"T2IMIT90 or: Gio's Dream of an Art Show Transformed Into a White Flame" took place in Valand Academys student-run gallery Rotor2 between the 9th and 11th November, 2012, a year after the chat convervation with Giorgi occurred, a conversation that was featured as a wall text at the enterence of the gallery. the finissage for the show an announced happening took place in which the gallery was cleaned out, thrownover the balcony and transformedinto a white flame, interpreted into action from the short description given by Giorgi from his dream.

-REGARDING WHITE FIRES IN STUDENT GALLERIES
+REGARDING WHITE FIRES IN STUDENT GALLERIES.

-First of all, we can't have students starting white fires in their galleries.
+1st of all, we can't have students setting white fires in their galleries.
 That's crazy talk.
 At least not literally.
-A magnesium fire, white-hot, would permanently damage the eye-sight of onlookers with its ultra-violet light and such a fire cannot be put out by water.
+A magnesium fire, white-hot, would by ultra-violet light permanently damage the eye-sight of onlookers and such a fire can not be put out by water.
 You would have to let it burn out by itself and the academy with it, if it's the same building.
-But a sculptural interpretation of dream-fire lends itself to a more literary view of the procedure and can be manifested in ways other than real fire.
-In such a case, if you can compile the feeling of warmth, the crackling of wood and the play of flames by means other than actually igniting something then that is to be preferred for the sake of the common space and the exhibitions to follow.
-For example: Download some fireplace videos from YouTube and desaturate them, amplify the pops and snaps and serve strong alcohol.
+But an sculptural interpretation of dream-fire lends itself to a more literary view of procedure and can be manifested in other ways than real fire.
+In such a case, if one can compile the feeling of warmth, the crackling of wood and the play of flames by other means than actually igniting something then that is to be preferred for the sake of the common space and the exhibitions to follow.
+For example: Download some fireplace videos from youtube and desaturate them, amplify the pops and snaps and serve strong alcohol.
 Another way of doing it would be to build a tetrahedron and paint it white.
 Simple to do, but symbolically advanced as most would perhaps not know Plato associated the tetrahedron with the element of fire.
 Really anything that alludes to fire and is white could work.
 Neither of these examples would melt a marshmallow, but it does the trick from a interpretative viewpoint since description is left intact and that was my aim here.
 As I brought the objects of my art show, including a magic mirror, over the balcony I'd built, to my co-curator Louise Waite and saw projected upon the pile she made a fading into a great white fire, Gio's dream came true.
 Not true to his experience, as it took place in another realm or state of mind, but true enough as a deciphered extraction from what was left evident in transferred language.